High-dimensional statistical arbitrage with factor models and stochastic control: The frictionless results

 Regarding the interpretation of the mean-variance strategy within our context of statistical arbitrage and its connection with the exponential-utility arbitrageur, there are two important remarks.

-First, as we mentioned, the optimal strategy here is the same as the myopic part of the exponential case modulo the value of $\gamma(t)$.
+First, as we mentioned, the new optimal strategy is the same as the myopic part of the exponential case modulo the value of $\gamma(t)$.
 In particular, this means that, unlike the exponential arbitrageur, the mean-variance arbitrageur will not take into account the expected number of mean-reversion cycles until the terminal time $T$.
-Moreover, for a non-zero interest rate and a constant volatility aversion $\gamma(t)$, the mean-variance arbitrageur is bolder than the corresponding exponential investor with the same $\gamma$, since she will invest significantly more money (quantitatively, by a factor of $e^{2r(T-t)}$) in going long or short, taking more aggresive positions the higher the interest rate is and the sooner it is with respect to the terminal date.
+Moreover, for a non-zero interest rate and a constant volatility aversion $\gamma(t)$, the mean-variance arbitrageur is more aggressive than the corresponding exponential investor with the same $\gamma$, since she will invest significantly more capital (quantitatively, by a factor of $e^{2r(T-t)}$) in going long or short, taking more aggresive positions the higher the interest rate is and the sooner it is with respect to the terminal date.

 Second, the optimal strategy has two components like in section 3.1: one term in $A(\mu-X_t)$ which measures how far the residuals are from their historical mean and how fast they will mean-revert (like in classical pairs trading), and a second term in $pr$ linked to the factor model, which measures the cost of the leverage associated to imposing market neutrality.
 In particular, note that, the bigger the loadings of the factor model are (and hence the bigger $p$ is), the more aggressive the positions will be and the more leverage the investor will have if $r\neq 0$.